stevencox/midori/README.md

 ![image](https://user-images.githubusercontent.com/306971/136678115-dae6a844-a391-400d-bfdd-339ad0e4f567.png)

 ### Parser
-Midori also provided a chance to try Lark, a new-ish Python parser library I've been looking at for a while.
-I've been using Pyparsing for years contentedly.
-But so far, I prefer Lark.
-The two principal reasons are the grammar syntax and its elegant support for abstract syntax trees.
+Midori also provided a chance to try Lark, a new-ish Python parser library.
+I've been using Pyparsing for years, but so far, I prefer Lark.
+Its grammar syntax and its support for abstract syntax trees are both elegant.

 #### Grammar